Skip to content

 Our Scoring

-The Personal God score of 35 is below the midpoint because the Anthropic Principle provides little support for an omniscient, omnibenevolent being who intervenes in human affairs.
+The Personal God score of 35 is below the midpoint because the Anthropic Principle gives little support for an all-knowing, all-good being who intervenes in human affairs.
 The WAP says nothing about a personal deity.
-The SAP, if true, would be compatible with a personal God but does not specifically point to one - a necessary role for observers could arise from impersonal metaphysical principles just as easily as from divine intention.
+The SAP, if true, would fit a personal God but does not specifically point to one - a required role for observers could arise from impersonal metaphysical principles just as easily as from divine intention.
 The gap between “observers must exist” and “a loving God who answers prayers exists” is large.

-The Creator/Designer score of 45 is higher because the SAP’s claim that the universe must produce observers maps more naturally onto a designing intelligence than a personal deity does.
-If consciousness is a necessary feature of reality, the explanation that fits most intuitively is that something structured reality to produce it.
-A creator or designer who built observer-producing capacity into the universe’s architecture is a straightforward reading of the SAP - though not the only possible one.
+The Creator/Designer score of 45 is higher because the SAP’s claim that the universe must produce observers maps more naturally onto a designing intelligence than onto a personal deity.
+If consciousness is a required feature of reality, the most intuitive explanation is that something structured reality to produce it.
+A creator who built observer-producing capacity into the universe’s architecture is a straightforward reading of the SAP - though not the only one.

-The Higher Power score of 50 is the highest of the three because the Anthropic Principle - especially in its stronger formulations - suggests that consciousness holds a special place in the structure of reality.
-This is deeply compatible with the idea of a transcendent force or organizing principle behind the cosmos, even if that principle is not personal or intentional.
-The PAP’s claim that observers are necessary for reality’s existence resonates strongly with panpsychist, idealist, and mystical traditions that see consciousness as fundamental.
-A Higher Power need not be a personal being or even an intentional designer - it can be an underlying principle or ground of being, and the anthropic observation that consciousness appears baked into the universe’s structure aligns with this broad category better than with the more specific categories of Personal God or Creator.
+The Higher Power score of 50 is the highest of the three because the Anthropic Principle - especially in its stronger forms - suggests consciousness holds a special place in the structure of reality.
+This fits well with the idea of a transcendent force or organizing principle behind the cosmos, even one that is not personal or intentional.
+The PAP’s claim that observers are required for reality’s existence resonates strongly with panpsychist, idealist, and mystical traditions that see consciousness as fundamental.
+A Higher Power need not be a personal being or an intentional designer - it can be an underlying principle or ground of being, and the anthropic observation that consciousness appears baked into the universe’s structure aligns with this category better than with the more specific Personal God or Creator categories.